Is your question not listed below? Send us a message here and we'll get back to you

 For example, a practice that prescribes a lot of benzodiazepines may have a lower threshold for prescribing them, or may run a specialist service for people with substance misuse, or have one doctor with an interest in - and long list of - such patients.

 OpenPrescribing uses the prescribing dataset published monthly by NHS Digital, which includes the past prescribing for practices that have merged or closed.
 Data will still show for a closed practice if a prescription prescribed by that surgery was dispensed in the community after the closure date.
-The historical data for closed practices will continue to be shown on OpenPrescribing, and we are currently thinking about how we can indicate to the user that the practice no longer operates.
+The historical data for closed practices will continue to be shown on OpenPrescribing, and any practice with a current status of Dormant or Closed will be labelled as such.
+They will continue to be shown under the CCG they were last recorded under.

 This tool uses Prescription Cost Analysis (PCA) data back to 1998, which shows all products dispensed in the community (or personally administered by doctors) in England, whereas the data used elsewhere on the site shows how items were prescribed.
 This means that, in this dataset: